nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Name:
   - Only alphabetical characters, spaces, @, (), / are allowed.
-  - First character of the name should not be a space.
+  - Leading spaces will be ignored.

 ### 5.3 `PHONE_NUMBER` format